atsu/cprepo/README.md

 # cprepo
-A GitHub action to copy a file from one repo to another via a PR
+A GitHub action that copies a file from a source path to a destination path.
+No action is taken if the same file is at both locations.

+## Example usage

+- name: verify yaml directory
+  uses: atsu/cprepo@master
+  with:
+    src-path: test-src/test1.txt
+    dst-path: test-dst/test1.txt